Knowing the Value of Your Assisted Living Facility

 A residential care facility typically has two values; a real estate only value, and “going concern” value.
 The real estate only value is what the property is worth based on the property being vacant with the business no longer operating.
 The “going concern” value is based off of the current condition of the operating business and its current income.
 With a “going concern” value, it’s assumed that the property and business will be sold together, with the current residents and staff in place, along with all furniture, fixtures and equipment.

-For real estate only values, the market has been valuing assisted living homes in Michigan at around $30,000 per licensed bed, for facilities with private rooms.
+For real estate only values, the market has been valuing assisted living homes on a per licensed bed value or a price per square foot value.

-We have been seeing the “going concern” value based on a capitalization rate.
+Some appraisers are valuing assisted living facilities with a “going concern” value, which is based on a capitalization rate.
 The net operating income (NOI) is calculated based on the historical performance of the business with an assumed vacancy rate based on the number of beds, and a reasonable manager’s salary.
 That NOI is then used to calculate a value based on a 10% – 12% cap rate.

 Of course, every property is different and each situation is unique.
 If you want to get a better idea of what your assisted living property may be worth in today’s market, please feel free to contact Vandenboss Commercial to discuss your unique property.